BlueAndGold - RAPID REVIEW: Notre Dame 12, Louisville 7

 Notre Dame penetrated Louisville's red zone five times, but scored only one touchdown and two field goals, which helped result in the close score.
 One of those drives, though was the final one in which the Irish, after getting to the Louisville 11-yard line, ran out the clock by taking a knee a few times.

-Part II is we unofficially have Notre Dame 5 of 6 on third-down conversions in the second half.
+Part II is we unofficially had Notre Dame 5 of 6 on third-down conversions in the second half before taking a knee on third-and-15 to end the contest.

 Finally, the Irish are 9-1 in their last 10 games decided by seven points or less.